squins/sass-java-tryout/README.md

 * [Sass Java component provided by Darrin Holst](https://github.com/darrinholst/sass-java)
 * [Jasig sass maven plugin](https://github.com/Jasig/sass-maven-plugin)

 I started with the first.
-The plugin uses a servlet Filter to monitor Sass files that recompile modified scss files on the fly if necessary.
+The plugin uses a servlet Filter to monitor Sass files that recompile modified scss files on the fly when files are modified.

-However there is a nasty problem that kills this approach: adding JRuby to the classpath of `mvn jetty:run` increases startup time with about half a minute.
+This works well but there is is a nasty problem that kills this approach: adding JRuby to the classpath of `mvn jetty:run` increases startup time with about half a minute.

 Next was to try the other plugin: the [Jasig sass maven plugin](https://github.com/Jasig/sass-maven-plugin).
 With that plugin, automatic recompile on change can be achieved with a separate maven goal that needs to run in its own console with `mvn sass:watch`.